 Yes, I know that the photo is of poor quality.
-I took this one several times and this was the best one.
+I took this one several times, and this was the best one.
 I only want to show how far I got with the lapping before I “woke up” to the seriousness of the warpage.
-This is actually the other carb, but I failed to think about taking the photos at that time.
+This is the other carb, but I failed to think about taking the photos at that time.
 The idea is to show the upper shaded area that is the part that isn’t yet lapped down.
-The curved lines prove that this carb was never lapped down before.
+The curved lines prove that this carb had never been lapped.

 Here you can see what a straight edge revealed.
 Wow, I wasn’t even in the ballpark with my lapping.
 This shot sort of makes it look like it is curved, but that isn’t the case.
 Most of the lapping was on the thin side.
 So I now had a fairly wide wrongly lapped area and a fairly narrow untouched one.
 I had to “feel” for the narrow one and gently lap at it.
 Every couple of strokes, I would stop and “feel” the unwanted wide area and go for the narrow area.
 I needed a way to easily and accurately show my progress in the right direction.
 I tried two permanent magic markers, but the solvent washed it away.
 Then I remembered that the paper is also waterproof.
 I “painted” the flange again and used water.

 The painted flange.
-After about 20-30 minutes of lapping, I had the desired area larger than the unwanted one.
+After about 20-30 minutes of lapping, I lapped the desired area more than the unwanted one.

 The blue area on the right is where I first was lapping the flange.
 Now I have it fairly well lapped down on the thick side.